AsadAliEngineer/RAG-Based-Threat-Intelligence-Assistant/README.md

 This project combines a comprehensive knowledge graph for structured vulnerability data and relationships with an enhanced Retrieval-Augmented Generation (RAG) system for semantic search.
 We automate the process of curation, processing and correlation of CVE, CPE, CWE, CAPEC, MITRE ATT&CK, ExploitDB, CISA and other threat intelligence data.

+## Integration

+- `CVE-KGRAG` is used as the threat-intelligence backend for simulation projects such as `APTArena`/`CyGATE`.
+- Typical outputs consumed by simulation pipelines include exploitability signals, tactic mappings, and vulnerability relationship context.

 ## Current Statistics (Latest)